grnet/synnefo/docs/admin-guide.rst

 Your terms have been successfully added and you will see the corresponding link appearing in the Astakos web pages' footer.

+During the account registration, if there are approval terms, the user is presented with an "I agree with the Terms" checkbox that needs to get checked in order to proceed.

+In case there are new approval terms that the user has not signed yet, the ``signed_terms_required`` view decorator redirects to the ``approval_terms`` view, so the user will be presented with the new terms the next time he/she logins.

 Enabling reCAPTCHA
 ~~~~~~~~~~~~~~~~~~